corticon/corticon-dynamic-forms/docs/front-end-integration/ui-control-rendering.md

 3. The `stepsController` passes this array to the `render()` function in `uiControlsRenderers.js`.
 4. The `render()` function iterates through each control definition and, based on its `type` (e.g., "Text", "DropDown", "CheckBox"), calls a specific private render function (e.g., `_renderText`, `_renderDropDown`) to generate the appropriate HTML.

+## Categories of UI Controls

+When implementing rendering logic, it is helpful to think of controls in the following categories:

+* **Simple Controls:** These map to a single, primitive HTML element.
+A `Text` control becomes an `<input type="text">`, and a `MultipleChoices` control can be rendered as a `<select>` dropdown.
+Each simple control corresponds to a single piece of data.
+* **Multiple Instance Controls:** These are used when the number of inputs for a specific field is not known in advance (e.g., asking for the names of all children).
+The user interface should allow for dynamically adding more input fields, and the resulting data is stored as an array.
+* **Complex Controls:** These controls render a group of related inputs for a single conceptual item.
+For example, an expense entry might require a dropdown for the expense type and a text input for the amount.
+Complex controls often need to be multi-instance as well, allowing the user to add multiple expense entries.
+The data for each entry is typically stored as an object within a larger array.
+* **Data-Sourced Controls:** Any control that presents a list of choices (like a dropdown) can be populated from an external REST service.
+The Decision Service specifies the URL in the `dataSource` attribute of the control definition.
+Your rendering logic must be able to fetch data from this URL and populate the control's options.

 ## How to Customize an Existing Control

 To modify an existing control, find its corresponding `_render` function within `uiControlsRenderers.js`.